UMWRG/demos/TrafficEquilibriumProblem/README.md

 - j v(i,j) time to traverse arc form i to j
 - y(i,j,k) flow to k along arc i-j
 - x(i,j) aggregate flow on arc i-j
-- objpnlp objective for nlp formulation
-- objdnlp objective for nlp formulation

 You can find model formulation and core detailed description of the network in [1].